-The APCD works with companies that have air pollution permits to maintain levels of emissions as low as possible while continuing to do business in Louisville/Jefferson County.
-Inspections are performed on a regular basis to ensure compliance with the permit standards and record keeping requirements.
-APCD engineers and environmental specialists review reports submitted regularly by the companies to prevent any unnecessary or unforeseen violations of the air pollution standards.
-Details on inspections and testing for gasoline dispensing facilities can be found at Gasoline Systems.
-Details regarding inspections, reporting, testing, and compliance assistance for other permitted facilities can be found at Permit Compliance.
-See also Compliance Assistance Templates and Forms.
+Inspections of facilities that are permitted by the APCD are performed by compliance officers on a regular basis to ensure the facility is compliant with permit standards and record keeping requirements.
+Engineers and environmental specialists review reports submitted regularly by the companies to confirm there will be no unnecessary or unforeseen violations of air pollution standards.
+A more detailed look at inspections, reporting, testing, and compliance assistance for permitted facilities is on our Permit Compliance page.

 The APCD issues asbestos permits for demolition and renovation projects where asbestos-containing materials are suspected and may need to be removed.
 This includes public, commercial and industrial buildings, as well as multiplex housing.
 Permits are not typically required for private homes.
 Asbestos removal is governed by specific local, state and federal regulations, such as the National Emission Standards for Hazardous Air Pollutants (NESHAPs).
 APCD compliance officers work with permittees making sure they comply with asbestos requirements before a project is begun.

-APCD compliance officers inspect fire pits and potential fire wood piles before an open burning permit is issued to ensure compliance with the regulations.
-The APCD also investigates citizen complaints and fire department notifications regarding possible unpermitted open fires.
-In some cases the fire department may be called to extinguish the fire.
-Compliance officers have the authority to issue a field citation for minor violations, where more serious violations may be referred for enforcement.
+APCD compliance officers inspect fire pits and potential fire wood piles before an open burning permit is issued to ensure compliance with regulations.
+The APCD also investigates citizen reports of open burning and fire department notifications regarding possible unpermitted open fires.
+Compliance officers have the authority to issue a field citation for minor violations, or call the fire department to extinguish the fire.